mrstefangrimm/LnR-Actuator/Instructable/Rev3/instructions.md

 You either need to print the left-sided or  right-sided parts.
 The pictures in this Instructable show a left-sided  LnR Actuator (Looking from the front, the wooden rod is on the left  side).

-You may use PLA with 20% infill.
+You can use PLA with 20% infill.
 If you do not have a 3D printer, I recommend looking for a 3D printing service nearby.

 ## Step 2: Slider Bearings